tpascarella/sr50/docs/investing/cryptocurrency.md

 :::info Fun fact

-The term "sound money" is used to describe crypto.
-It comes from back in the day when everyone used gold coins, you would throw the coin against a table and the sound it made could distinguish real gold coins from gold plated lead coins.
+The term "sound money" is sometimes used to describe crypto, the term comes from a time when people used gold coins as payment.
+You would throw the coin against a table and use the sound it made to distinguish real gold coins from gold plated lead coins.

 :::